vanshul22/CRUD_App/README.md

 -----------------------------

 *   To run this project please download these files in your system.
-*   Please hit "npm install" in terminal where these files located.
+*   Please hit "npm install" in terminal where these files located to install all required packages.
 *   Make Sure Mongodb server running in background.
+*   Please hit "node app.js" in terminal to run the express server and connect database with server.
 *   To hit requests you have to hit "http://localhost:9000/persons".

 *   GET : http://localhost:9000/persons